audulus/lyte/src/README.md

 Interfaces are used to provide functions that must exist when another function is called.
 Typically this is used to constrain generics.
 It can also be used for a static form of dependency injection, if the interface is not itself generic.

+## Static array bounds checking

+Static analysis (probably via abstract interpretation) should be used to ensure that array indexing is in bounds.
+If the compiler fails to prove the index is in bounds, the programmer can put a conditional around the array access.

 ## References

 [Exponential time complexity in the Swift type checker](https://www.cocoawithlove.com/blog/2016/07/12/type-checker-issues.html)